 I love having the Napster-To-GO trial to preview tracks fully, then being able to buy whatever music doesn't actually suck on iTunes later.
 Depending on your success with the trial, you might actually save money by paying the $15/month just so that you won't get stuck paying to download songs or albums that you won't want.

 So, how could iTunes implement a fantastic service without the limitations?
-Let's see — what if they threw together an option where you could return music within 7 days or something if it sucked for store credit. (would appear as a gift certificate) Or even a similar service to Napster's would cause quite a stir… Napster wouldn't have an ad campaign anymore!
+Let's see… what if they threw together an option where you could return music if it sucked within 7-days (or something) for a store credit or gift certificate/balance?
+Or, even by offering a similar service to Napster's? — Napster wouldn't have an ad campaign anymore!
 Ha.
-Steve, say the word and finish burying the cat. (ouch, that was a low-blow)
+Steve, say the word and finish burying the cat. (ouch… that was a low-blow, sorry! 😜)

-One last thing I noticed, Napster's music store's interface was a lot nicer than Apple's — they could really take a page out of their book and make things a lot less bland.
-I love how Napster’s appeals to teens like myself, yet isn't over-teenish.
-Pretty slick if you ask me.
+One last thing that I noticed— Napster's music store's interface is a lot nicer than Apple's, actually!
+Apple could really take a page out of their book and make things a bit less “bland” and basic.
+I love how Napster appeals to teens like myself, yet isn't “over-teenish.”
+Pretty slick… if you ask me.

-Anyway, if you want a Napster-To-GO free trial — check it out.
-You've really got nothing to lose for the first week, just make sure you make up your mind before then.
-All-in-all, I've really enjoyed my “iTunes Accomplice” over the past few days and found it a great way to discover some new and old music from my favorite artists.
+Anyway, if you want to try out Napster-To-GO… check it out!
+You've got nothing to lose for the first week as long as you don't forget to cancel if you don't want it, so just make up your mind before then.
+All-in-all, I've really enjoyed my “iTunes accomplice” over the past few days, and found it to be a great way to discover some new and old music from my favorite artists.